LaVita-GmbH/bizberry-react-browser/README.md

 # bizberry-react-browser

-cookie and localStorage für bizberry-sdk
+cookie and localStorage for bizberry-sdk

 ## Getting started